Wave Loch

 Wave Loch Inc. is a surf ride manufacturing company responsible for such water rides as the FlowBarrel, Flying Reef, SurfPool, Wave House franchises, and, formerly, FlowRider.
+These water attractions grew to mainstream popularity thanks to their use in many popular water parks and cruise ships.

 History

 During the 1980s, Tom Lochtefeld was a partner in the development of Raging Waters water parks in the United States.
 He created a water park attraction to simulate the riding of waves in the ocean.
 In 1988, a patent was taken out for "a wave-forming generator for generating inclined surfaces on a contained body of water".
 This was the concept of a sheet wave, the basis of most of Wave Loch's rides.
 Lochtefeld worked with Charles Sauerbier, Carl Ekstrom and others to model the wave using wave tanks at the Scripps Institution of Oceanography in La Jolla.

 The first WaveLoch FlowRider opened at the Schlitterbahn in Texas in 1991.
 This was followed by the first FlowBarrel at the Summerland Resort in Norway two years later.